How to Use Inline SVG Icons in WordPress Without Extra Plugins.

 Conclusion

-Rendering SVG icons directly as inline code in WordPress gives you full control over styling, accessibility, and performance — without relying on external libraries or icon fonts.
+Rendering SVG icons directly as inline code in WordPress gives you full control over styling, accessibility, and performance, without relying on external libraries or icon fonts.

 With this function, you can streamline your workflow, improve page speed, and build a more maintainable front-end.
 Whether you're working on a custom theme or a client project, this approach keeps your codebase clean and flexible.

-Feel free to tweak the function to suit your needs — and if you found this useful, consider sharing it with fellow developers!
+Feel free to tweak the function to suit your needs.
+And if you found this useful, consider sharing it with fellow developers!

 Want to grab the full code?
 Check out the complete function on GitHub Gist: